Free intro to Rugby

 Where and when

-In the period 1.
-Marts to 31 Marts, we train once a week on Sundays at the following address:
+In the period 1. of November to 31 of Marts, we train once a week.
+Please see the address and timings below:

 1760 Copenhagen V